Tilt-stability, vanishing theorems and Bogomolov-Gieseker type inequalities: Introduction

 \subsection{Acknowledgments}

-I would like to thank Xin Lu, Xiaotao Sun, Wanyuan Xu and Fei Yu for their interest and discussions.
-The author was supported by National Natural Science Foundation of China.
+I would like to thank the anonymous referee for his or her valuable comments and suggestions which make our paper more readable.
+I would also like to thank Rong Du, Zhan Li, Wenfei Liu, Jun Lu, Xin Lu, Xiaotao Sun, Sheng-Li Tan, Wanyuan Xu, Qizheng Yin, Fei Yu, Xun Yu, and Lei Zhang for their interest and discussions.
+The author was supported by National Natural Science Foundation of China (Grant No. 11771294, 11301201).